Flank/mirror-goog-studio-main/bazel/README.md

 ## Additional tools

-There are several other tools in this package that can be used to manage dependecies in prebuilts.
+There are several other tools in this package that can be used to manage dependencies in prebuilts.

 ### third_party_build_generator